 The unit study includes the following:

-Notebooking pages about Rainforests and the History of the Amazon Rainforest.
+Notebooking pages about Rainforests and the History of the Amazon.

 A mapping activity to learn about the geography of South America and how the Amazon flows through it.

-A hands on listening activity to help children learn more about the rainforest biome while improving their listening skills.
+A hands on listening activity to help children learn more about this biome while improving their listening skills.

 “Discover a New Plant” notetaking sheet to take notes on a plant just like scientific explorers did in the Amazon.